-- e) Approve activities and permits (when shared by the Lead Volunteer) Read the complete District Programme Team description on scouts.org.uk. - 4.5.5.4 A District Programme Team may appoint one or more sub-teams responsible for specific tasks.
+- d) Help Section Teams access expert advice and support: - e) Approve activities and permits (when shared by the Lead Volunteer)

+Read the complete District Programme Team description on scouts or uk.

+- 4.5.4.4 A District Programme Team may appoint one or more sub-teams responsible for specific tasks.
 The creation of a sub-team must be approved by the District Leadership Team before it is created.
-Team Leaders of a sub-team are District Programme Team Members. - 4.5.5.5 A District Leadership Team may decide with a neighbouring District Leadership Team to share a Programme Team.
+Team Leaders of a sub-team are District Programme Team Members. - 4.5.4.5 A District Leadership Team may decide with a neighbouring District Leadership Team to share a Programme Team.
 This must be recorded on the membership system as two District Programme Teams one in each District.

 Each member of the shared team must have two roles, one in each District.
-Each District Leadership Team remains jointly responsible for a shared District Programme Team.

-4.5.6 District Volunteering Development Team

-- 4.5.6.1 The District Volunteering Development Team makes sure all volunteers in their District have a positive and enjoyable volunteering experience.
-They make it easy for people to join and learn new skills. - 4.5.6.2 District Volunteering Development Team members are: - a) the District Volunteering Development Team Leader(s) - b) Sub-Team Leaders of any appointed sub-teams - c) other District Volunteering Development Team Members appointed by the District Volunteering Development Team Leader - 4.5.6.3 The District Volunteering Development Team must complete the tasks described in the team description.
+Each District Leadership Team remains jointly responsible for a shared District Programme Team. - 4.5.5 District Volunteering Development Team - 4.5.5.1 The District Volunteering Development Team makes sure all volunteers in their District have a positive and enjoyable volunteering experience.
+They make it easy for people to join and learn new skills. - 4.5.5.2 District Volunteering Development Team members are: - a) the District Volunteering Development Team Leader(s) - b) Sub-Team Leaders of any appointed sub-teams - c) other District Volunteering Development Team Members appointed by the District Volunteering Development Team Leader - 4.5.5.3 The District Volunteering Development Team must complete the tasks described in the team description.
 The tasks are grouped under these headings: - a) Support all District teams to be aware of, and embrace, Our Volunteering Culture - b) Attract and welcome new volunteers to District and Group teams - c) Make sure volunteers are well supported - d) Help volunteers with learning - e) Recognise volunteer's achievements